-The following is an excerpt from Chapter One of our forthcoming book Suits, Guitars & 3D Glasses; A Practical Guide to Corporate Maneuver Warfare.
+The following is an excerpt from Chapter One of our forthcoming book Suits, Guitars & 3D Glasses; A Practical Guide to Corporate Maneuver Warfare™.

 For weeks, the wind howled across the Antarctic shelf.
 The frozen air penetrating the vulnerability of both unsuitable equipment, and human bodies that were never intended by God to withstand such extreme conditions.
-The bitter and unspeakable cold drawing the last elements of breath and life from any living thing that had the audacity to challenge it.
+The bitter and unspeakable cold drawing the last elements of breath and life from any living thing that dared to challenge it.
 The men penned their final words to their families, and knowingly to the world…their final decision to make every attempt to reach the pole before their expeditionary adversary, Roald Amundsen, had been a fatal one; one from which there would be no return.
-Robert Falcon Scott, a British hero of great Antarctic exploits, bravery and determination, was gone, his dreams shattered, and with him the lives of several extraordinarily loyal men abandoned to the will of Antarctica, and left to perish in that godforsaken place.
+Robert Falcon Scott, a British hero of great Antarctic exploits, bravery, and determination, was gone, his dreams shattered, and with him, the lives of several extraordinarily loyal men abandoned to the will of Antarctica and left to perish in that godforsaken place.

 Some years later, a different group of men in a different time clattered over the bulwarks and onto the steel decks of the Argentine seagoing tug Yelcho.
 It was 11:40 AM on 30 August 1916, marking the end of over 10 months, and as many days and hours of the most brutal and lonely isolation that men could endure, and an unsure return from the most desolate and forbidding place on earth.
 Liberation from a spit of land they named Point Wild, the last refuge of desperate men.
 The world had taught them that Hell was a fiery furnace from which there was no escape.
 Shackleton’s men knew different: Hell was a frozen wasteland that never gave up its victims…until today.
 Because of their “Boss” and his indomitable spirit, all 28 of Shackleton’s men returned to their families.
 Their country had lost all hope that these brave men would ever return, but because of the extraordinary ability to lead in the face of incomparable odds, Sir Ernest Shackleton succeeded where so many others had failed.
 Living out the motto that adorned a doorway in his family home in Ireland: Fortitudine Vincimus, (Through Endurance We Conquer) he saw the futility in his original mission, set aside his ego, and with flexibility and determination saw his men through a new mission of survival and rescue.